dakotacolorado/dakotacolorado/README.md

 - **Current**: Software Engineer, specializing in crafting scalable & robust software solutions in the cloud.
 - **Previously**: Worked in Data Science and Data Engineering within the Financial Services sector.

-## 🎯 Objectives & Future Plans

-My GitHub reflects a curated selection of my technical and creative projects.
-While I am open to collaborations, my primary focus is on developing and sharing projects that engage my interests.
-I invite recruiters and developers to explore my work and perhaps find a measure of inspiration along the way.

 ## 📧 Contact Information

 - LinkedIn: [https://www.linkedin.com/in/dakotaparker/](https://www.linkedin.com/in/dakotaparker/)

-## 🤝 Idea Collaboration

-I'm always open to collaborative projects and meaningful discussions.
-Please explore my repositories and don't hesitate to reach out if you wish to discuss ideas or potential collaborations.

----

-_⚡ Powering Innovations with Mathematics and Engineering_